rcmayhew/pulsars/README.md

 | [2, 7, 6]    | 0.8185272097441055 | 17|
 | [2, 7, 6]    | 0.8054531232539949 | 19|

- best set: [2, 1, 6, 3] 0.9685439713934518 1
+The best feature set was [2, 1, 6, 3] with a K of 1, and that give an accuracy of 96.85 %.

 Through the search, there are a two different groups of features that are used, [1, 2, 3, 6] for smaller ns, and [2, 6, 7] for all larger n up to 19. features 2 and 6 are strong in both groups.
 These features are Excess kurtosis of the integrated profile, and  Excess kurtosis of the DM-SNR curve.
 In small k clustering, Standard deviation of the integrated profile and Skewness of the integrated profile is used, but in larger K cluster, those are replaced with Skewness of the DM-SNR curve.
 When discussing the choice of n, even numbers should never be chosen despite its accuracy, because it can then predict the class label based on order of the instances, and not based on clustering if there is a tie.
 So looking at the the odd only numbers, only k = [1, 3, 5] are above the 90% threshhold, with ! being the greatest accuracy.